joe7575/techpack/README.md

 - The Quarry now uses LVM techniques to go down up to 100 meter
 - Ladders, stairways, and bridges added (tubelib_stairway) for the machines
 - Industrial lamps
+- TechPack Warehouse Boxes in steel, copper, and gold for your warehouse/stock

 ## New in v2 (from admins point of view)